HPC Project 2: The Master-Worker & Message-Passing Patterns

 3. The spreadsheet data you used to create the line-charts.

-5. The Slurm .out file produced by one of your 8-process runs on the cluster.
+5. The Slurm .out file produced by your minimum-time 256-process run on the cluster, also printed with enscript or a2ps.

 Please staple these pages together and make certain that your name is on each page.